-Digital signatures give ironclad, non-repudiable guarantees to source and integrity, but are impractical for resource-constrained devices.
-On the popular Mica2/MicaZ wireless sensor network platform, signature generation with RSA (using a 1024-bit key) takes about 12 seconds, consumes 360 mWs, and with ECC (using a 160-bit key) takes 0.9 seconds, consuming 27 mWs [22].
+1) Digital Signatures: Digital signatures give ironclad, non-repudiable guarantees to source and integrity, but are impractical for resource-constrained devices.
+On the popular Mica2/MicaZ wireless sensor network platform, signature generation with RSA (using a 1024-bit key) takes about 12 seconds, consumes 360 mWs, and with ECC (using a 160-bit key) takes 0.9 seconds, consuming 27 mWs [9].
 By way of comparison, this energy is two to three orders of magnitude higher than for a hashing operation: an SHA-1 operation over a 16-byte block of data consumes about 112 μ Ws.
+Authentication schemes therefore typically utilize hash functions to amortize signature costs over large sets of data, which we examine next.